Mitsubishi X-80

 Mitsubishi X-80 Digital Recorder

-The Mitsubishi X-80 Digital Recorder was a pioneering audio recorder that offered significant improvements in fidelity and accuracy over analog recording technologies upon its release in 1980.
+The Mitsubishi X-80 Digital Recorder was a pioneering audio recorder that offered significant improvements in fidelity and accuracy over analogue recording technologies upon its release in 1980.

 Mitsubishi X-80 Digital Recorder Details

 The Mitsubishi X-80 Digital Recorder was an early digital audio recorder developed by the Japanese electronics manufacturer Mitsubishi Electric.
 The device was introduced in 1980 and was one of the first digital audio recorders available on the market.
-At the time of its introduction, the X-80 was considered to be a revolutionary product, as it offered significant advantages over traditional analog recording technologies.
+At the time of its introduction, the X-80 was considered to be a revolutionary product, as it offered significant advantages over traditional analogue recording technologies.
 Digital recording allowed for much higher fidelity and accuracy, as well as the ability to make multiple copies of recordings without degradation in quality.

 The Mitsubishi X-80 Digital Recorder used a proprietary 16bit PCM digital recording format with a sample rate of 50.4kHz, which was not compatible with the standard 44.1kHz sample rate used by the Compact Disc (CD) format.
 This meant that recordings made on the Mitsubishi X-80 could not be directly transferred to CDs or other digital recording systems that used the CD format.

 The reason for the incompatibility between the X-80’s sample rate and the CD format is due to the differences in the way digital audio is encoded and decoded.
-The Mitsubishi X-80 used a non-standard sample rate that was optimized for high-fidelity recording, while the CD format used a standard sample rate that was based on the limitations of the available digital technology at the time.
+The Mitsubishi X-80 used a non-standard sample rate that was optimised for high-fidelity recording, while the CD format used a standard sample rate that was based on the limitations of the available digital technology at the time.

 Mitsubishi X-80

 In order to transfer recordings made on the Mitsubishi X-80 to a CD or other digital format, the audio signal needed to be resampled at the CD format’s standard sample rate of 44.1kHz.
-This process could result in some loss of audio quality, as the resampling process would inevitably introduce some degree of distortion and artifacting.
+This process could result in some loss of audio quality, as the resampling process would inevitably introduce some degree of distortion and artificing.

 Despite this limitation, the Mitsubishi X-80 remained a popular recording tool among professional recording engineers, who appreciated its high-quality digital recording capabilities.
 Over time, new digital recording technologies were developed that were more compatible with the CD format, and the X-80 was eventually replaced by newer, more versatile digital audio recorders.